All of Your Questions About Uploading and Sharing Private Video, Answered

 In most cases, you might not care how many people see your video.
 In fact, you probably want as many people as possible to see most types of content.

 But there are lots of reasons you might want to upload video to share privately among a small (or even a large) group of people.

 For example, you may want to share business training videos that you’d rather your competition not see.
 Or you could share recordings of private meetings with people who couldn’t attend—you certainly wouldn’t want those getting out.

 You can record product demos, employee feedback, company events, and all manner of other things to share with employees that couldn’t attend.
 Many people might benefit from reviewing the footage later, too, even if they were there.

 And with private video sharing, you don’t need to worry about that footage falling into the wrong hands.

 Beyond business uses, there are also plenty of video on demand (VOD) and subscription streaming services that could be hurt by people sharing their content for free.
-If you want to run an online course, share your art, or just communicate via video instead of text, protecting your private streaming is of the utmost importance.
+If you want to run an online course, share your art, or just improve team communication and collaboration with video, protecting your private streaming is of the utmost importance.